lheyer/tudplot/README.md

 ## Installation

-Install dependencies:
+Make sure dependencies are installed:

 *   Python 3.5
 *   matplotlib
-* seaborn
+*   numpy

-In the source directory run:
+Then in the source directory run:

     python3 setup.py install

 ## Usage

-The package changes the plotting style on import.
-Therefore it is used by simply importing it in the python script:
+Use the function `activate` to activate TU styled plotting:

     import tudplot
+    tudplot.activate()

+A call with no arguments will activate a nominal color range of 6 distinct TU colors.
+One can specify the keyword `full` to enable a range of continuous colors from the full TU color spectrum.

+    tudplot.activate(full=10)

-TUDPlot also comes with a very basic exporter, to save matplotlib figures as xmgrace agr file.
+TUDPlot also comes with a basic exporter `saveagr`, to save the current matplotlib figure in xmgrace agr format.

-In this example, matplotlib is imported as mpl:
+    from matplotlib import pyplot as plt

-    fig = mpl.figure()
+    fig = plt.figure()
     fig.plot([1,2,3], label='Test')
     # Do more plotting here...
-    # When the figre is complete:
+    # When the figure is complete:
-    tudplot.export_to_agr(fig, 'test.agr')
+    tudplot.saveagr('test.agr')